15 Jaw-Dropping Natural Landmarks in Western Australia

 This curious landmark located in the Western Australia outback is definitely worth seeing.
 Estimated to be over 2.7 billion years old, this smooth, perfectly formed wave of rock stands 15 metres high.

-Wave Rock is conveniently located halfway between the drive from Perth to Esperance.
+Wave Rock is conveniently located halfway between the drive from Perth to Esperance, about 4 hours from Perth.

 A woman admiring the Wave Rock